denoptim-project/workshop-May2022/doc/installation.md

 ### Activating the `dnp_workshop` environment

 In the workshop, we will ask you to activate this environment.

-First, follow the steps 1 and 2 above (i.e. open your terminal shell and activate `conda`).
+This operation must be done every time you have a new session on the terminal.
+For example, when you open a new terminal.

 Then run the following:
 ```
 conda activate dnp_workshop